cseAtIITK/admissions-website/src/announcements/2015-10-10-Winter-admissions-to-the-PG-program.md

 8. If you are a sponsored candidate, then you also need to upload a letter of support from your employer.

-The application fee should be payed through a Demand Draft A demand draft of ₹ 400/- (₹ 200/- for SC/ST and Physically handicapped candidates) drawn in favour of **The Registrar, IIT Kanpur**.
+The application fee *should be* payed through a Demand Draft.
+A demand draft of ₹ 400/- (₹ 200/- for SC/ST and Physically handicapped candidates) drawn in favour of **The Registrar, IIT Kanpur**.
+As of now, we *do not* have options for online payment.

 ### How to apply?